 Cabot Creamery was one of the first co-ops established in Vermont and is now comprised of over 1200 family farms throughout New England and upstate New York.
 Cabot Creamery made their first cheddar in 1930 and today they make over twenty-five types of cheddar.

 In 2003, with the desire to make a traditional English-style clothbound cheddar, the folks at Cabot talked to Andy and Mateo Kehler at the Cellars at Jasper Hill about the possibility of a collaboration.
-The cheeses could be fabricated and wrapped in cheesecloth at Cabot, then transported to the Cellars to be aged.
+The cheese would be fabricated at Cabot, then transported to the Cellars to be wrapped in cheesecloth and aged.
 This brilliant idea became a reality and production has grown steadily over the years.
-Cabot Clothbound is aged a minimum of ten months in at the Cellars before being released to the marketplace.
+Made from the milk of a single herd of cows, Cabot Clothbound is aged a minimum of ten months in at the Cellars before being released to the marketplace.

 Affineur: Cellars at Jasper Hill

 City, State: Peacham, VT

 Milk Type: Cow